 How do “dockless” shared active transportation systems work?

 Users execute a user agreement with an operator then use an app to locate and unlock bicycles or scooters.
 Users may end their trip at any point but must comply with parking rules and respect designated no parking zones.
 HOPR is responsible for rebalancing bikes and scooters to high demand areas if they are not checked out again within a specified timeframe.

-Where are shared bikes available in Fremont?
+Where are shared bikes and e-scooters available in Fremont?

 Bikes are deployed in areas around regional transit hubs, job centers, and commercial districts, including the City Center, Centerville, Irvington, and Warm Springs areas.
 Users may ride shared bikes anywhere in the City, except portions of Fremont Central Park will be restricted.

 All equipment will meet minimum operating standards such as maximum operating speeds and lights.
 HOPR will be responsible for operating educating users on compliance with state and local laws and regulations age and licensing requirements, sidewalk riding prohibitions, and other rules of the road.

 HOPR will be responsible for educating users on proper parking behavior and responding to any misparked devices within a specified timeframe.
 All devices must meet minimum parking rules such as not blocking sidewalks, storefronts, bus stops, or curb ramps.
 All devices will have a unique identifier and clearly displayed phone number so they can be easily reported to HOPR via a 24-hour customer service hotline if they are misparked.
 In addition, the City has installed shared bike parking zones in high density areas and near major trip generators.
 A recent study of dockless scooter parking conducted in San Jose by the Mineta Transportation Institute found that users generally park dockless devices properly, with fewer than 2 percent blocking access for the disabled.

 What do I do if I see a misparked device?